 The purpose of this framework is to create long-term stakeholder value by implementing a sound system of effective risk and control management.
 Understanding the material risks MMA faces and appropriately managing these risks enhances MMA's ability to make better decisions, deliver on objectives and improve performance.
 This includes the provision of a safe and healthy work environment for all employees and for contractors and others at MMA sites and offices.
 MMA recognises its legal and moral obligation to provide and uphold as far as practicable a workplace that is safe and without risk to the health of employees, contractors and others.

-This policy is a statement of the overall approach to risk management for MMA.
 The ultimate purpose of risk management is to successfully undertake our work in a way that delivers sustainable value for stakeholders and effectively manages workplace risks and hazards.

 2. Risk Management Statement